Teaching is an exciting focus in Matthew's life.

 This directly ties into a central philosophy of horn teaching:

-- The entire brass playing experience should focus on resonant sound flowing freely along the air and driven by musical ideas.
+• The entire brass playing experience should focus on beautiful sound flowing freely along the air and driven by musical ideas.

 FREE RESOURCES: